cockroachdb/docs/v21.2/demo-json-support.md

 toc: true
 ---

-This page walks you through a simple demonstration of how CockroachDB can store and query unstructured [`JSONB`](jsonb.html) data from a third-party API, as well as how an [inverted index](inverted-indexes.html) can optimize your queries.
+This page walks you through a simple demonstration of how CockroachDB can store and query unstructured [`JSONB`](jsonb.html) data from a third-party API, as well as how a [GIN index](inverted-indexes.html) can optimize your queries.

 <div class="clearfix">
   <a class="btn btn-outline-primary" href="../tutorials/demo-json-support-interactive.html" target="_blank">Run this in your browser &rarr;</a>